Hanging on the Telephone: Blondie version

 The song was later popularized by new wave band Blondie, who covered the track on their 1978 album, Parallel Lines.
-The band discovered the song after Jeffrey Lee Pierce of the Gun Club sent the band a cassette of the track.
+The band discovered the song after Jeffrey Lee Pierce of the Gun Club, a friend of Harry and Stein and president of a Blondie fan club, sent the band a cassette of the track.
 Blondie lead singer Debbie Harry explained:

 We were playing it in the back of a taxicab in Tokyo, and the taxicab driver started tapping his hand on the steering wheel.
 When we came back to the US, we found that the Nerves weren't together anymore and we said, 'Gee, we should record this.'

 Lee had been financially struggling at the time; he recalled the moment the band called him to ask permission to cover the song.
 "I remember the day vividly.
 It was a Friday.
 They were going to cut off our electricity at six o'clock, the phone too."
 The band also performed a version of the Lee-penned track, "Will Anything Happen", on Parallel Lines.

 Blondie's version of the song begins with a sound effect of a telephone system ringing tone.
 The idea was proposed by producer Mike Chapman; he recalled "The Blondies all thought that was stupid and too gimmicky, but I said, 'C'mon, guys!
 Gimmicky?
 This is Blondie.
 Let's give it a try!.
 The single was recorded in New York, but the telephone sound effect that opens the track is not the US version, but the two-ring signal used in the United Kingdom - Chapman asked recording engineer Peter Coleman to phone anyone he knew in the UK, and they recorded the outgoing phone line.
 Like one of Blondie's subsequent singles, "Sunday Girl", "Hanging on the Telephone" employs a double backbeat rhythm in its drumming pattern, meaning the "off" beats alternate between a quarter note and two eighth notes.
 This percussion style also appeared on other power pop singles from the period, like the Romantics' 1978 release "Tell It to Carrie".